-We define adjusted net income as net income adjusted for the impact of non-cash equity-based compensation, the amortization of acquisition-related intangible assets, impairment of lease and related assets, severance costs associated with strategic workforce optimizations and the estimated tax impact of such adjustments.
+We define adjusted net income as net income adjusted for the impact of non-cash equity-based compensation, the amortization of acquisition-related intangible assets, bargain purchase gain related to the acquisition of Giphy, Giphy Retention Compensation Expense - non-recurring, impairment of lease and related assets, severance costs associated with strategic workforce optimizations and the estimated tax impact of such adjustments.
 We define adjusted net income per diluted common share as adjusted net income divided by weighted average diluted shares.